Café del Mar

 Café del Mar ([kaˈfe ðel ˈmaɾ], [kəˈfe ðəl ˈma]; "Sea Café") is a bar located in Sant Antoni de Portmany, Ibiza, established in 1980.
 In 1999, it founded the record label Café del Mar Music, known for its series of chillout CDs.

-Today, Café del Mar is a bar brand that includes a bar in Ibiza and 11 bars elsewhere in the world, including Malta.

 History

 The Café del Mar was founded on 20 June 1980.
 The look of the Café del Mar was designed by architect Lluis Güell.
 He was in charge of the design, decoration and architecture.

-DJ José Padilla who became famous for his sunset sets that began in 1991 at Cafe del Mar.
-Padilla died on October 22, 2020 of colonic cancer.
-He created the first six volumes of Cafe del Mar compilation albums between 1994 and 1999.
+DJ José Padilla who became famous for his sunset sets that began in 1991 at Café del Mar also created the first six volumes of the Café del Mar compilation albums between 1994 and 1999.
+He died on 22 October 2020 of colon cancer.

+Today, Café del Mar is a bar brand that includes a bar in Ibiza and seven bars elsewhere in the world, including Cartagena de Indias.

 Café del Mar Music

-Café del Mar Music releases balearic ambient, easy listening music.
+Café del Mar Music releases Balearic ambient, easy listening music.
 The collections of the music played at the café were first sold on cassette at the end of the 1980s.
 Starting circa 1994, Café del Mar compilation CDs have been released by various labels.
-In 1999, the owner of the cafe founded the Café del Mar Music label.
-As of April 2017 a total of twenty-two volumes of the main compilation series have been published.
+In 1999, the owner of the café founded the Café del Mar Music label.
+As of April 2017, a total of 22 volumes of the main compilation series have been published.

-Café Del Mar hosted the DJs Phil Mison, Jim Breese, and Chris Coco who recorded a few songs as 3 Balearos in 2012, including the famous single "Summer breezin'".
+Café Del Mar hosted the DJs Phil Mison, Jim Breese, and Chris Coco who recorded a few songs as 3 Balearos in 2012, including the single "Summer breezin'".